JuliaML/LossFunctions.jl/docs/index.rst

 Loss functions that belong to the category "distance-based" are primarily used in regression problems.
-They utilize the numeric difference between the true target and the predicted output is used as a proxy variable to quantify the quality of individual predictions.
+They utilize the numeric difference between the predicted output and the true target as a proxy variable to quantify the quality of individual predictions.

 +----------------------------------------------+----------------------------------------------------------------------------------------+
 | .. toctree::                                 | .. image:: https://rawgithub.com/JuliaML/FileStorage/master/LossFunctions/distance.svg |